jquery/jquery/CONTRIBUTING.md

 ### Test Suite Tips...

 During the process of writing your patch, you will run the test suite MANY times.
-You can speed up the process by narrowing the running test suite down to the module you are testing by either double clicking the title of the test or appending it to the url.
+You can speed up the process by narrowing the running test suite down to the module you are testing by either double-clicking the title of the test or appending it to the url.
 The following examples assume you're working on a local repo, hosted on your localhost server.

 Example: